muruthi/community-pass-react-native-wrapper/CONTRIBUTING.md

 ## 1.4 Start Metro Bundler and Run the Example Application

-1. Open your command line and navigate to the root folder of your project.
+1. Open your command line and navigate to the example app folder of your project.
 See example below:

 ```sh
 cd /path/community-pass-react-native-wrapper/example